codelitdev/courselit/docs/README.md

 ## Getting Started

+Visit [courselit.app](https://courselit.app) to use the cloud hosted version.
+Sign up for a free account to get a 14 days trial period to experience the platform without any restrictions.
+No credit card required.

-To install CourseLit on your cloud server, please follow [our official guide](https://codelit.gitbook.io/courselit/getting-started).
+To install CourseLit on your own server, please follow [our official guide](https://docs.courselit.app/en/self-hosting/).

 ## Development